 - The functionalities the robot should have

-- There is a grave need for better organization in different aspects of life to maintain a healthy work-life balance.
+- Better organization in different aspects of life is needed to maintain a healthy work-life balance e.g. social obligations at work

 - A desire to spend more time away from the city and do outdoor activities is greatly felt but is missing in the current lifestyle.